Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Titania synthesis in flames

-As the purpose of this paper is essentially to demonstrate the importance of using a conservative set of equations, the one-step nucleation scheme is adopted here in conjunction with GRI-Mech 3.0 \cite{smith_gri-mech_nodate} for the oxidation of methane.
+As the purpose of this paper is essentially to demonstrate the importance of using a conservative set of equations, the one-step nucleation scheme is adopted here in conjunction with the classical GRI-Mech 3.0 \cite{smith_gri-mech_nodate} for the oxidation of methane.
+This kinetic mechanism has indeed been extensively validated against experimental data \cite{xiong_formation_1993,pratsinis_competition_1998,spicer_titania_2002,tsantilis_narrowing_2004,morgan_new_2006,heine_agglomerate_2007,xu_cfd-population_2017}, although most of those validations focused on the TiCl$_{4}$ consumption rate rather than on the nanoparticle production yield.
+The global scheme adopted here is expected to be sufficient to recover the correct order of magnitude of conversion rate, although nanoparticles nucleation, coagulation, or surface growth characteristic timescales may be slightly misestimated.
 Following the recommandations of Mehta et al. \cite{mehta_multiscale_2010}, we consider the nucleated particles to contain five Ti atoms.
 In other words, the smallest volume of the first section is taken equal to $v_{1}^{\text{min}} = 5 \, v_{\text{TiO}_{2}}$.
 The thermodynamic and transport data for TiCl$_{4}$, Cl$_{2}$ and TiO$_{2}$ are taken from \cite{mehta_reduced_2015}.
 The density of titania nanoparticles is assumed constant, equal to $\rho_{\text{s}} = 4000$~kg.m$^{-3}$ \cite{pratsinis_competition_1998}.
+Here, for the sake of simplicity, we consider that the thermal conductivity $\lambda$ is equal to that of the gas phase alone.